MelihCan9/MelihCan9/README.md

 #### Currently
 - 🔭 I’m currently working on a deep learning based computer vision project to apply TÜBİTAK in Turkey.
-- 🌱 I’m currently studying Tensorflow, Keras, and Pytorch to be more comfortable while using these.
+- 🌱 I’m currently studying Tensorflow, Keras, and Pytorch to be more comfortable while using these libraries.